csparks878/multi_reducer/README.md

 # Description:

-I created this project to server as a reference when creating React-Redux apps that use multiple reducers.
+I created this project to serve as a reference when creating React-Redux apps that use multiple reducers.